embedly/embedly-python/README.rst

     <embedly.models.Url at 0x10223d950>

 ``objectify``
+  **Objectify is no longer available to new users and has been replaced by extract.**

   Corresponds to the `Objectify endpoint
   <http://embed.ly/docs/endpoints/2/objectify>`_.
 Passes back a simple object
   that allows you to retrieve pretty much everything that Embedly knows about a